mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 level, we would modify th EDA placer to attempt to place ASIC/FPGA cells in such a way as to mitigate multi-bit upsets, and potentially single-event upsets, between replicas of the TMR.
 In essence, this would involve placing the ASIC/FPGA to maximise frequency while minimising the probability of a particle striking both replicas in a single TMR block.
+Potentially, this could also be used to address some of the performance issues introduced by TMR.
 Likewise, although I have performed formal equivalence-based fault injection studies in this thesis, if the TaMaRa algorithm was powerful enough to handle industry-standard circuits such as CPUs, it would be very interesting to fabricate a chip or design an FPGA using the TaMaRa algorithm and subject it to real radiation.
 Similarly, it would be interesting to compare the performance of non-TMR techniques such as Error Correcting Codes (ECCs) in real-world radiation scenarios.
 Potentially, Hamming or Bose–Chaudhuri–Hocquenghem (BCH) codes could provide similar or greater SEU-mitigation performance at the cost of significantly less area, particularly in microprocessor designs.
 This could also be combined with techniques such as rolling back and re-issuing instructions when faults occur, or issuing each instruction three times and comparing the result.

-#TODO[talk about PPA here: long combinatorial path from voters, area increase. in future we could do
+Performance wise, in the current algorithm, there is a very long combinatorial path introduced by the error signal propagating all the way through a module that is likely to significantly worsen PPA on real designs.
-  PPA-driven TMR]
+Whilst we cannot fully avoid the area costs introduced by TMR, using the placement-driven approach above, we might be able to create some sort of PPA-driven TMR approach that helps to lessen the slow-down caused by this very long combinatorial path.
+Alternatively, it may be possible to pipeline the error signal to a configurable degree.
+On the software side itself, there are numerous cases where lookups in the TaMaRa algorithm have time complexity $O(n^2)$ or even $O(n^3)$, which could relatively easily be fixed by restructuring the way the hash table is referenced.

 All in all, I think there are a number of interesting avenues to pursue in radiation-hardening research for integrated circuits, and I do intend to pursue these through a PhD.